ariley1472/bulgeadap_science/README.md

 # bulgeadap_science
 This is a repository of the scripts used to search GLIMPSE 1, 2, and 3D given the criteria in Robitaille, et al. 2008.
-The sources in each version of GLIMPSE are compare to the sources found in the other versions to eliminate overlapping sources.
+The sources in each version of GLIMPSE are compared to the sources found in the other versions to eliminate overlapping sources.
 The final list of these sources goes in to query other infrared catalogs (such as DENIS, VVV, WISE, etc).